Abu-SufianV/Junior-training/README.md

 ## W1S4
 There is a collection of input strings and a collection of query strings.
 For each query string, determine how many times it occurs in the list of input strings.
 Return an array of the results.

+## W1S5
+Given an array of integers, where all elements but one occur twice, find the unique element.